fanglab/BEAST/docs/usage.rst

 The SAF annotation format (example provided for *C. difficile* 630) has five required columns, including GeneID, Chr, Start, End and Strand.
 These columns can be in any order.
 More columns can be included in the annotation.
 Columns are tab-delimited.
 Column names are case insensitive.
 GeneID column may contain integers or character strings.
 Chromosomal names included in the Chr column must match those used included in the mapping results, otherwise reads will fail to be assigned.

-The adapters file (example provided) is a multifasta one with adapter sequences identified in the FASTQ files, for example, via the AdapterRemoval tool:
+The adapters file (example provided) is a multifasta containing adapter sequences identified in the FASTQ files, for example, via the AdapterRemoval tool:

 .. code-block:: console